shekhar2010us/kafka_t/labs/02_single_broker_producer_consumer_console.md

 ### Create a console producer that publishes to topic KafkaEssentials

     kafka-console-producer.sh --broker-list localhost:9092 --topic KafkaEssentials

+    # note: you can pass properties from console
+        kafka-console-producer.sh --broker-list localhost:9092 --topic KafkaEssentials --producer-property acks=all

 Publish some text to the topic